LITUATUI/pushevs.com/content/posts/2024-04-08-new-dacia-spring-is-surprisingly-good.md

 I also think that in Europe 11 kW (3-phase) on-board chargers should be standard by now and 22 kW (2 chargers in parallel) optional, even in small electric cars like this one.

 Finally, head-up displays are such cheap equipments that greatly improve safety that carmakers should make them standard as soon as possible.
-Gadly, I do see them being used much more often lately.
+Gladly, I do see them being used much more often lately.

 Anyway, first deliveries are expected in last quarter of this year.
 What do you think?